1. Identify your build site and verify your financing options.

 Alchemy LLC is a privately owned company.
 Alchemy is not franchised nor is Alchemy traded on the stock exchange.
 The best way to invest is to initiate weeHouse developments.
 Prefabrication is especially cost effective when like-houses are produced in quantity.
 Please contact us for more information on how we can help with multi-unit developments using the weeHouse system.

-Head over to our Press & Recognition webpage to read what others are saying about Alchemy’s work.
+Head over to our Pinterest page to read what others are saying about Alchemy’s work.
 There are many fantastic magazines, blogs, and media outlets who do a great job covering modern, green design.
 Key terms to use when searching the web for relevant information are “modular” and “prefab.”